Copper Fire

 The Result

 Copper Fire went from sporadic posts to a consistent, high-performing content engine.
-Follower counts and customer numbers have grown sharply — and more importantly, the content has built a community, not just an audience.
+Followers and customer numbers have grown sharply, and the content built a real community, not just an audience.

 “Michelle came in, learned our business, and built something we’re genuinely proud of.
 She took everything that makes Copper Fire feel like family and turned it into a social media presence that reflects who we truly are.
 She’s not just a vendor — she’s part of the team.” — Renae Eichholz, Co-Owner, Copper Fire